steps to elevate your self-published book

 Quality makes a difference

-This author doesn’t understand the importance of quality — in his manuscript, in the finished product, or in his dealings with others.
+This author doesn’t understand the importance of quality — in his manuscript, the finished product, or his dealings with others.

 If you want people to know about, purchase, and read your books, quality counts.
 It really is that simple.

-People don’t tell other readers about books that are “so-so.”
+People don’t tell others about books that are “so-so.”
 But they will do your marketing for you when you give them something worth sharing.

 Signs of quality in a book

-• great title (and for nonfiction, a corresponding subtitle)
+• great title (and for nonfiction, a corresponding subtitle with the right keywords)

-• An attention-getting, professionally designed cover that’s appropriate for your genre
+• An attention-getting, professionally designed cover that’s appropriate for the genre or category

 • Well-written content (which isn’t the same as excellent content — you can write well, but still produce text that’s useless)

-• Text with very few typographical errors and grammar mistakes
+• Text with minimal typographical errors and grammar mistakes

-• Quality marketing materials (this applies to everything you communicate about the book, from your tweets to your website)
+• Quality marketing materials (this applies to everything you use to communicate about the book, from social media imagery to the website)

-It starts with the cover.
-There’s that cliche about how you can’t judge a book by its cover, but guess what: We do.
+There’s that cliché about how you can’t judge a book by its cover, but guess what: We do.
 And it’s the first thing we see when we discover a book.

 What’s more, if the cover looks amateurish, we’ll presume that what’s inside is sub-par, too.
 Can you take that risk?

-If you’re serious about using your book to educate, entertain, influence, or inform, you’ll have to make sure it’s a quality product.
+If you’re serious about using your book to educate, entertain, influence, or inform, make sure it’s a top-quality product.
 Most authors need outside help to accomplish that.

 Can you do all of it on your own?
 Not likely.